UlviDemirsoy/HomeRunBackendCase/README.md

  Loadbalancers added for externel access to rabbitmq and sql server pods.

+#Service Descriptions

+Ratings Service

+Create-Read ServiceProviders
+Create Ratings for ServiceProviders
+Read ServiceProviders' ratings
+Read ServiceProviders' average rating points.

+Notification Service

+When a new rating is added with the rating service, a message is sent to the notification service with the amqp protocol.
+Thee notification service records these ratings.
+Rating notification can only be seen once then flagged as seen by api.

 Possible Improvements

 * A service layer can be added between the controller and the repository to have cleaner architecture.

 How to Deploy

 kubectl create secret generic mssql --from-literal=SA_PASSWORD="pa55w0rd!"